 The first thing that is usually a big seller is the Price.
 If you are looking to start a blog or a website and you are not sure how popular it will be in the short run, how much space it will need and you want to keep the costs down, then Shared hosting may be perfect for you.

-As stated above, Shared hosting is a cheap option due to its Shared server nature.
+As stated above, Shared hosting is a cheaper option compared to VPS, Dedicate or the best Reseller Hosting in India, due to its Shared server nature.
 It is great for a new site or sites that don’t require a lot of disk space and do not generate a lot of traffic.
 If these options are all true for you, then you can choose Shared hosting.
 You can always upgrade later when and if your needs change.

 Shared Hosting – Advantages & Disadvantages